 In case, you own physical shares of a company that are not being actively traded, you will not be able to convert them to a demat form.
 Only those shares of companies that are actively being traded on the exchanges can be converted into demat form.

 Opening a demat account is quite easy and can be done online as well.
 In case, you are opening a demat account offline, a representative from the brokerage house you opt for will come and collect your KYC documents such as PAN card and bank details.
 Once your demat account is open, you can start the process of changing your physical shares to a demat form.
+Factors to consider when opening a demat account

 In order to convert your shares to a dematerialised form, one is required to submit the dematerialisation request form (DRF).
 One DRF form will suffice for four share certificates.
 If there are more share certificates, then one is required to submit separate sets of DRFs for different companies.